 Compensation will be in the form of livelihood support and resettlement of families due to rising of sea level caused by climate change.
-Manus Island, PNG's smallest province comprising of over 200 islands, is facing threats from rising sea levels, coastal erosion and salt water flooding of agricultural lands.
+Manus Island, PNG's smallest province comprising of over 200 islands, is facing threats from rising sea levels, coastal erosion and salt water flooding of agricultural land - Salivation and Inundation.